lhfei/cloud-doc/HBase/HBase Shell.md

 0 row(s) in 2.2380 seconds
 ```

 Now verify the data in the table after alteration.
-Observe the column family ¡®professional¡¯ is no more, since we have deleted it.
+Observe the column family Â¡Â®professionalÂ¡Â¯ is no more, since we have deleted it.

 ```sh
 hbase(main):003:0> scan 'employee'